Saphenion®: long-time results of vein glue

 Our own experiences with the allergy in question to the vein glue have recently been presented in an international publication:

-A current search in the international specialist literature in preparation for this update has described the occurrence of contact dermatitis (inflammation of the skin after contact with cyanoacrylate) in 5 cases (in > 800,000 patients!) and only one case a – supposed – VenaSeal® – allergy.
+A current search in the international specialist literature in preparation for this update has described the occurrence of contact dermatitis (inflammation of the skin after contact with cyanoacrylate) in 5 cases (in > 1,1 Mio patients!) and only one case a – supposed – VenaSeal® – allergy.
 Further complications during use or in the post-operative course are still not shown.
-We have not yet seen a VenaSeal® allergy, even after 2150 patients and 4461 veins were treated.
+We have not yet seen a VenaSeal® allergy, even after 2164 patients and 4506 veins were treated.

 Almeida JI, Murray SP, Romero ME.
 Saphenous vein histopathology 5.5 years after cyanoacrylate closure.
 J Vasc Surg Venous Lymphat Disord.
 2020 Mar;8(2):280-284. doi: 10.1016/j.jvsv.2019.04.014.
 Epub 2019 Jul 4.
 PMID: 31281102.